ceasaro/django-l10n-extensions/docs/t9n.md

   `python manage.py makemessages`

-__!NOTE__ This is not meant to translate user generated content but more for static text stored in a database, think of a list of products are some definition list that needs to be translated.
+__!NOTE__ This is not meant to translate user generated content, it's more suitable for static text stored in a database.
+Think of a list of products or some definition list that needs to be translated.
 There are other libraries probably more suitable for translating user generated content take a look a these [libraries](https://djangopackages.org/grids/g/model-translation/).